loopstudio/react-app-boilerplate/CONTRIBUTING.md

 ## Community

-We gather together once a month to discuss about industry trends, best practices and, of course, this project, in what we decided to call **Loop's React Tech Council**.
+We gather together once a month to discuss industry trends, best practices, and, of course, this project, in what we decided to call **Loop's React Tech Council**.

 [search-react-app-boilerplate-repo-label-enhancement]: https://github.com/search?q=is%3Aopen+is%3Aissue+repo%3ALoopStudio%2Freact%2Dapp%2Dboilerplate+label%3Aenhancement
 [search-loopstudio-org-label-enhancement]: https://github.com/search?q=is%3Aopen+is%3Aissue+user%3Aloopstudio+label%3Aenhancement